dansmyers/ProgrammingAndSoftwareDevelopment/1-Intro_to_Java/Deliverables/README.md

-# Sprint 1 &ndash; Deliverable Programs
+# Assignment 1 &ndash; Deliverable Programs

 ## Description
 Write Java programs for each of the following.
 Create a separate `.java` file for each question and put your code in the `main` method of the class.
 Put all of your Java files into one ZIP archive and submit the ZIP file through the assignment on Canvas.